Whoa, Nelly! A major title for Korda and No. 1 world ranking

 - Oops!Something went wrong.Please try again later.

-She finished with a 15-foot par putt for a 4-under 68, giving her a three-shot victory over Lizette Salas at the Atlanta Athletic Club.
+The final stroke was a 15-foot par putt for a 4-under 68 and a three-shot victory over Salas.

+“The past few days, the battle with Lizette, it's been a lot of fun.
+It's been stressful.
+I think it's had everything,” Korda said.
+“But I just can't believe it.
+I'm still in shock.”

 At 19-under 269, she tied the Women's PGA record to par last matched by Inbee Park at Westchester Country Club in 2015.